 Sigourney Weaver has played three roles that were intended for men.
 Glenn Close insisted that her character in The Paper stay the same, including a fistfight with Michael Keaton’s character.
-Ron Moore’s Starbuck, from Battlestar Galactica is still a cigar-smoking, sexual predator fighter pilot, she’s just got ovaries.
-Game of Thrones chieftain, Karsi, showed us that Wildling leaders can be a woman or a man because it doesn’t matter when you’re facing off with white walkers.
+Starbuck from Battlestar Galactica is still a sexual, cigar-smoking fighter pilot, she’s just got ovaries.
+Game of Thrones chieftain Karsi showed us that Wildling leaders can be female or male because it doesn’t matter when you’re facing off with White Walkers.

-Even back in 1940, director Howard Hawks made the bold choice of making a prominent character in the screen adaptation of The Paper a female.
+Even back in 1940, director Howard Hawks made the bold choice of making a prominent character in his screen adaptation of The Front Page a female.
 Now, we can’t imagine His Girl Friday without Rosalind Russell as Hildy Johnson.

 Helen Mirren and Dame Judi Dench have taken on roles previously played by men.
 Mirren’s Hobson in the remake of Arthur was just as deadpan and engaging as Sir John Gielgud’s.
-Dench’s has M spanned seven Bond films.
+Dench’s M appeared in Bond films.

-Women in film may face many challenges when it comes to pay, but hats off to the directors, writers, actors, and producers who create opportunities for women who are more qualified to play authority figures, villains, and tough characters rather than, say, a damsel in distress or run of the mill wife, girlfriend, or best friend.
+Women in film may face many challenges when it comes to pay, but hats off to the directors, writers, actors, and producers who create opportunities for women who are more qualified to play authority figures, villains, and tough characters rather than, say, damsels in distress or run-of-the-mill wives, girlfriends, or best friends.

 What are your favorite male-to-female film roles?
 Upvote those you are most glad went to a female actress.